 Details:

-Employment records S;
+Employment records 5;

 If you are, or have been employed by the School and are seeking personal information in relation to your employment please provide details of your Employee number and Dates of employment.

 Details:

-subject, but an agent appointed on their behalf, you will need to provide evidence of that of the data subject and proof of your right to act on their behalf.
+a subject, but an agent appointed on their behalf, you will need to provide evidence of that of the data subject and proof of your right to act on their behalf.

 Title

 Surname/ Family Name

 FirstName(s) /Forenames

 Date of Birth

 Address

 Post Code

 Phone Number

 I am enclosing the follo owing copies as proof of identity (please tick the relevant box):

-☐ Birth Certificate ☐ Driving Licence ☐ Passport e
+□ Birth Certificate □ Driving Licence □ Passport □ An official letter to my address

-What is your relationship to the data subject? (e.g. parent, carer, legal representative) I am enclosing the following copy as proof of legal authorisation to act on behalf of the data subject: ☐ Letter of authority ☐ Lasting or Enduring Power of Attorney Evidence of parental responsibilityOther (give details): Section 3 Please describe as detailed as possible what data you request access to (time period/ categories of data/ information relating to a specific case/ paper records/ electronic records).
-This matient relating to a specific ease, paper records, electronic records).
-I wish to: □ Receive the information by post □ Receive the information by email □ Collect the information in person □ View a copy of the information only □ Go through the information with a member of staff a Go allough the illiothidaon was a member of stall Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
+What is your relationship to the data subject? (e.g. parent, carer, legal representative) (e.g. paras, regardenses, regar I am enclosing the following copy as proof of legal authorisation to act on behalf of the data subject: I all eliciosing the following copy as proof of legal authorisation to act off behalf of the data subject. □ Letter of authority ☐ Lasting or Enduring Power of Attorney □ Evidence of parental responsibility □ Other (give details): Section 3 Please describe as detailed as possible what data you request access to (time period/ categories of data/ information relating to a specific case/ paper records/ electronic records).
+I wish to: ☐ Receive the information by post □ Receive the information by email ☐ Collect the information in person □ View a copy of the information only □ Go through the information with a member of staff ☐ Go through the information with a member of staff Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
 However, we cannot be held liable if the information is lost in the post or incorrectly delivered or opened by someone else in your household.
 Loss or incorrect delivery may cause you embarrassment or harm if the information is 'sensitive'.